4.8 Strategy Discussions and Section 47 Enquiries

 - Determine the level of intervention required both in the immediate and longer term.

-This will inform the Assessment, which must cover all relevant dimensions in the Assessment Framework triangle and be alert to the potential needs and safety of siblings or other children in the household or with whom the alleged offender may have had contact.
+The ROO will subsequently inform the Assessment, which must cover all relevant dimensions in the Assessment Framework triangle and be alert to the potential needs and safety of siblings or other children in the household ,or with whom the alleged offender may have had contact.

-Section 47 Enquiries/Assessment must be led by a qualified and experienced Social Worker from Surrey Children's Services, who will be responsible for its coordination and completion.
+Section 47 Enquiries and Assessments must be led by a qualified Social Worker from Surrey Children's Social Care, who will be responsible for its coordination and completion.
 The Social Worker must consult with other agencies involved with the child and family to obtain a fuller picture of the circumstances of all children in the household, identifying parenting strengths and any risk factors.
 Enquiries may also need to cover children in other households with whom the alleged offender may have had contact.
-All agencies consulted are responsible for providing information to assist.
+All agencies consulted are responsible for providing information to assist, about any relevant persons in the household

-Enquiries and assessment should always involve separate interviews with the child and, in the majority of cases, the parents, and the observation of interaction between the parent and child.
+Enquiries and assessment should always involve separate interviews with the child and, in most cases, the parents, and the observation of interaction between the parent and child.
 This will include interviews and observations of both parents, any other carers and the partners of the parents.
-Any discussions with children should be conducted in a way that minimises distress; leading or suggestive communication must be avoided and interviews during the process of a criminal investigation must follow the Achieving Best Evidence Guidance - see also Section 11, Seeing and Interviewing the Child and Section 13, Parental Involvement and Consent.
+Any discussions with children should be conducted in a way that minimises distress; leading or suggestive communication must be avoided and interviews during the process of a criminal investigation must follow the Achieving Best Evidence Guidance (see also Section 12, Seeing and Interviewing the Child and Section 14, Parental Involvement and Consent).

-If the child is too young to be interviewed or communication is difficult for any reason, alternative means of understanding the child's wishes and feelings should be used.
+If the child is too young to be interviewed or communication is difficult for any reason, alternative means of understanding the child's wishes and feelings should be used including the use of intermediaries.

-Following a strategy meeting/discussion a decision will be made as to whether there is going to be a single or joint agency enquiry.
+Following a strategy discussion, a decision will be made as to whether there is going to be a single or joint agency enquiry.
 This may involve any of the following referrals:

 - Purely Emotional Abuse without any apparent physical indicators;